nix-community/pyproject.nix/doc/src/builders/hacks.md

 }
 ```

-The package still lacks some important metadata, such as native non-Rust dependencies that needs to be suppplemented
+In reality, the package still lacks some important metadata, such as native non-Rust dependencies that needs to be suppplemented.
+Depending on which lock file produced this package it may also need build-systems added.
 ``` nix
 final: prev: {
   cryptography =